dharmab/bmw-f750gs-f850gs/chain-and-sprocket.md

 The factory sprockets have 17 teeth in the front and 44 in the rear.
 The factory chain has 122 links with a pitch of 525.

+You will also need a replacement bolt for the swingarm pivot.
+The part number is `33 35 8389087`.

 Note that the bike should be in first gear during the replacement procedure.
 The procedure requires disconnecting the shifter linkage, so changing gears mid-procedure may be difficult.